Best FPS Mouse for 2020

 - Software offers complex macro options

-SteelSeries does not mess around when it comes to gaming peripherals, and you can be confident that the Sensei 310 offers some pretty great performance regardless of its relatively modest price tag.
-While the mouse is a little on the smaller side, it sports great ergonomic curves that will fit comfortably into most hands, and thanks to the ambidextrous design, you'll get natural performance with this mouse even if you happen to be a southpaw.
+SteelSeries does not mess around when it comes to gaming mice, and you can be confident that the Sensei 310 gaming mouse offers some pretty great performance regardless of its relatively modest price tag.
+While this mouse is a little on the smaller side, it sports great ergonomic curves that will fit comfortably into most hands, and thanks to the ambidextrous design, you'll get natural, comfortable, performance with this mouse in both hands, even if you happen to be a southpaw.

 - Highly precise pro level sensor